Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Garfield is above the national average.
-The median income is $48,893 and the average income stands at $71,527.
-This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $52,927 (median) and $77,428 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Garfield rank modestly, between the 37th and 46th percentiles.
-Distribution data shows that the predominant cohort spans 36.4% of locals (881 people) with an income range of $1,500 - 2,999, reflecting patterns seen in the metropolitan region where 32.8% similarly occupy this range.
-After housing expenses, 85.0% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest data for postcode level ATO incomes in financial year 2023 shows that Garfield's median income is $48,893 and average income is $71,527.
+This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
+Using a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $52,927 (median) and $77,428 (average).
+Census data indicates that household, family, and personal incomes in Garfield rank modestly, between the 37th and 46th percentiles.
+Income distribution shows that 36.4% of locals (884 people) earn between $1,500 - 2,999, similar to Melbourne's 32.8%.
+After housing costs, 85.0% of income remains for other expenses.
+Garfield's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income